We believe everyone has the right to a quality education.

 We estimate that each SIM used potentially prevented a student missing 60 days of schooling.

-Through our Vodafone Foundation we are impacting education
+Through our Vodafone Foundation we are improving education

 In 2021, we announced an investment of €20 million by Vodafone Foundation to expand digital skills and education programmes across Europe, aiming to reach over 16 million learners by 2025.

 One example is Vodafone Foundation Germany’s ‘Coding for Tomorrow’ which teaches students and their teachers about how to use digital technologies in an independent, critical and creative way.
-To date, the programme has reached 119,500 students and teachers.
+To date, the programme has reached 1.2 million students and teachers.

 Our strategy in action